sixseventysix/randomart/README.md

 image generated using the string: `My brain on drugs` with depth = 40\
 (sadly, this cannot be made anymore because i chose multi-threaded tree gen sadface)

+> currently experimenting with metal gpu. it works as of now, need to just automate the process

 ## generate mode
 takes string and maximum depth as inputs, outputs the image and its respective formula in a txt file